cabforum/servercert/docs/BR.md

 #### 7.1.4.4 Other Subject Attributes

-When explicitly stated as permitted by the relavant certificate profile specified within [Section 7.1.2](#712-certificate-content-and-extensions), CAs MAY include additional attributes within the `AttributeTypeAndValue` beyond those specified in [Section 7.1.4.2](#7142-subject-attribute-encoding).
+When explicitly stated as permitted by the relevant certificate profile specified within [Section 7.1.2](#712-certificate-content-and-extensions), CAs MAY include additional attributes within the `AttributeTypeAndValue` beyond those specified in [Section 7.1.4.2](#7142-subject-attribute-encoding).

 Before including such an attribute, the CA SHALL: